chardonarthur/preventwildfirewithdrones/README.md

-# Wildfires threaten the lives of thousands of humans each year.
-This led us to ponder on how to prevent the development of fires using drones?
+Wildfires threaten the lives of thousands of humans each year.
+This led us to ponder on
+# How to prevent the development of fires using drones?

 I. Drones: Preventing Forest Fires